crowdbotics/modules/modules/django-hubspot/django_hubspot/hubspot/README.md

 This module contains all needed resources to get the HubSpot component for React Native mobile client.

+## Features
+1. List companies and add new companies
+2. Add contacts and get the list of the contacts
+3. Add/remove deals
+4. Get the list of the deals
+5. Create and delete line_items
+6. Get the list of available line_items
+7. Get the owners to list
+8. Create/Remove a product or group of products
+9. Get the list of the available products
+10. Get the list of emails with associations and without associations
+11. Create/remove emails with associations and without associations
+12. Get the list of meetings and tasks
+13. Create/remove meetings and tasks
+14. Get the list of Notes
+15. Create/remove Notes
+16. Receive Webhook data about the triggered events

 ## HubSpot Setup
 In order to configure the module, the first thing you should do is to create an app on Hubspot.
 Here's the steps detailing that process: